hosseindehghanipour1998/8-Bit-LFSR/README.md

 ## About
 This project is an 8-bit Linear Feedback Shift Register, which is used as a password Encryptor/Decryptor.

 The project is designed and implemented by myself.
-This project is the final project of the _Micro Processors Lab_ course, under supervision of [Dr.Mohsen Raji](linkedin.com/in/mohsen-raji-97974452) at Shiraz University.
+This project is the final project of the _Digital Design Lab_ course, under supervision of [Dr.Farshad Khun-jush](linkedin.com/in/farshad-khun-jush-785b93191) at Shiraz University.